dachou/dachou.github.io/_posts/2018-09-28-cloud-service-models.md

 ## 2009: Concept Formation

 The first diagram succinctly highlighted the major differences and helped people recognize that PaaS is different from outsourced hosting and on-premises IT.
-But it only addressed the topic at a surface layer; we often ended up spending more time discussing how and why PaaS is different.
+But it only addressed the topic at a surface layer; we often ended up spending more time discussing how and why PaaS is different - not just with on-premises, but IaaS as well.
 So we needed a different visualization to help support that part of the conversation.

 We needed a diagram/graphic/model, or visual representation, that:
 - is simple and easy to understand (basically at first glance)